-The unprecedented decision by the EU to introduce a Temporary Protection Directive (TPD) on March 3rd was welcomed by the UNHCR.
-This directive provides Ukrainians and third-country nationals with refugee or permanent residence status with immediate protection in the EU.
+The UNHCR welcomed a Temporary Protection Directive (TPD) on March 3rd from the EU.
+Hence, this directive provides Ukrainians and third-country nationals with refugee or permanent residence status with immediate protection in the EU.
 This decision allows the EU Member States to offer “Temporary Protection” to third-country nationals who legally reside in Ukraine and to stateless people.
-EU countries have been urged to put this directive into effect and offer safety to those fleeing the war.
+EU countries are urged to put this directive into effect and offer safety to those fleeing the war.

 What Will Happen Next?

 As an unprecedented refugee crisis unfolds across Europe, now is a serious time for reflection.
-The death toll in Ukraine as of March 7th was recorded at 364 deaths and at least 759 people injured due to Russian military attacks.
+The death toll in Ukraine as of March 7th is 364 deaths and 759 people injured due to Russian military attacks.
 The current crisis presents the EU Member States with an opportunity to showcase their hospitality, humanitarian values, and engagement in the global refugee protection regime.
 This is a critical period to learn from past mistakes.

 EU countries must show that they can share the burden and provide all refugees with equal treatment and protection.

 World leaders must be willing to show cooperation and solidarity to those fleeing persecution.
 The UN Secretary-General, António Guterres, stated that the latest developments in Ukraine are currently testing the entire international system, and he firmly believes that “we must pass this test.”

 The World Cup in Qatar and Die-hard Western Racism